IronSocket Review 2020

 - Time and date of the sessions (when connected to VPN)

 - VPN IP address

-As you can identity it yourself, the first and the last two information are very critical to your online privacy as I learnt in this IronSocket VPN review
+As you can identify it yourself, the first and the last two information are very critical to your online privacy as I learned in this review.

-IronSocket VPN has decent customer support with the good response time.
+IronSocket has decent customer support with good response time.
 IronSocket provides Ticket Support, Email, and FAQs section.

 IronSocket is compatible with Windows, macOS, iOS, and Android.
 It still offers a VPN client for Windows 7, 8, and Windows 10.

 All the user’s guide is available for downloading and installing IronSocket VPN app.